NewsFront RangeBrighton

-BRIGHTON, Colo. — A Brighton suspect was charged with homicide after a person was found dead in an abandoned vehicle last week.
+BRIGHTON, Colo. — A Brighton suspect was arrested for homicide after a woman was found dead in an abandoned vehicle last week.

 James “Jaime” Benavidez is suspected of killing 32-year-old Keeley Koff, who was found dead in an abandoned vehicle by Brighton police on Aug.
 29.